-The reason for this is that once a company is dissolved, it no longer exists and meaning it cannot be chased for any outstanding debts it owes.
+The reason for this is that once a company is dissolved, it no longer exists, meaning creditors would not be able to chase for any outstanding debts.
 Therefore it is in your creditors’ interests that your company remains active and on the register so that they can continue to pursue for repayment.
 If your strike off application is suspended then you will have to start the process again or consider entering into a formal liquidation process instead.

-There are various reasons why you may be looking to cancel your strike off application once you have submitted it.
-Firstly, you will be required to withdraw the application if your company resumes trading, changes its name, or partakes in any other activity unless necessary to complete the closure of the business.
+Your strike off application must be cancelled if your company resumes trading, changes its name, or partakes in any other activity unless necessary to complete the closure of the business.
 You will also need to halt the strike off if your company has formal insolvency proceedings started against it.

 Alternatively, you may voluntarily decide to stop the strike off if you decide you would like to resume trading, or alternatively if you feel you would prefer to close your company by entering into a formal insolvency process.